 There are so many places out there; they just need to be sought out.
 If you do find one that isn’t listed, update HappyCow.
 Or, if you find a place closed, update the listings on those sites to help people who will be visiting these spots after you.
 You probably won't have Internet access, so make a note reminding yourself to do it when you get home.

 The world is getting more vegan-friendly every day, and with a little planning you can travel just about anywhere and eat good meals every single day.
 The time when you would have to worry about what to eat is over.
 It’s only going to get easier!

 Email me any questions you have about upcoming trips and I’d be happy to help and offer my advice.
 Happy vegan travels!

 Dan Friedman has been vegan for 13 years, traveled in 50 countries, and found vegan food in thousands of restaurants.
-He created the free app More Than Salad to help people find vegan food around the world and now tries to figure out the most effective ways to help animals.
+He created the free app More Than Salad (not currently available) to help people find vegan food around the world and now tries to figure out the most effective ways to help animals.
 You can email him your questions about vegan travel at dan[at]morethansalad[dot]com.